 - How much does a tooth extraction cost?

-- 7 Common Reasons for Tooth Extraction
+- Anesthesia Options for Tooth Extraction

 - Tooth Extraction Aftercare

-- Risks of Tooth Extraction
+- Complications of Tooth Extraction

-- Call Your Dentist if You Have These Symptoms
+- When to Call Your Dentist

 - Orthodontics After Tooth Extraction